-- The conformal invariance of the particle production law is shown. - It is demonstrated that "the pregnant vacuum" cannot produce dust but it can give birth to matter with non-zero pressure, for example, thermal radiation. - In the absence of external fields in GR there are no spherically symmetric vacuum solutions of the black hole type corresponding to the physical vacuum.
-The same is true for quadratic gravity if we restrict ourselves to static spacetimes with R sufficiently quickly approaching a constant. - In GR the physical vacuum for the model with the external scalar field in the spherically symmetric case cannot be described by vacuum solutions of the black hole type.
-Acknowledgments I would like to thank my scientific advisor V. A. Berezin for valuable discussions.
+- The conformal invariance of the term in the action responsible for the law of particle production leads to restrictions on form of the function Φ which depends on the invariants of external fields responsible for the creation processes. - In the absence of external fields, when the only cause of creation is gravity, the square of the Weyl tensor is the most basic version for Riemannian geometry. - When an external scalar field is introduced into the creation law, the following combination is chosen: $\varphi \Box \varphi \frac{1}{6} \varphi^2 R + \Lambda_0 \varphi^4$ since it gives a nontrivial equation of motion and is conformally invariant when multiplied by $\sqrt{|g|}$. - It is demonstrated that "the pregnant vacuum" cannot produce dust but it can give birth to matter with non-zero pressure, for example, thermal radiation. - In the absence of external fields in GR there are no spherically symmetric vacuum solutions of the black hole type corresponding to "the pregnant vacuum".
+The same is true for quadratic gravity if we restrict ourselves to static spacetimes with R sufficiently quickly approaching a constant. - In GR "the pregnant vacuum" for the model with the external scalar field in the spherically symmetric case cannot be described by vacuum solutions of the black hole type.
+I would like to thank my scientific advisor V. A. Berezin for valuable discussions.
 Thank you for your attention